Elliot Mintz: Radio and television career

 From 1966 to 1968, Elliot Mintz had two shows on KPFK in Los Angeles, California, Looking In and Looking Out.
 The shows provided a platform for community conversation as well as for interviews Mintz would do with public figures.
 Each show would begin with a series of rhetorical questions, which listeners could call in to respond to.
 When he started with KPFK, Mintz was the youngest talkshow host in the US, at the age of 21, broadcasting a nightly radio show on the station.
 In 1971 he hosted a Kaiser Broadcasting syndicated television show called Headshop that integrated musical guests with film clips shot in and around Southern California.

 From 1973 to 1974, Mintz was the entertainment correspondent for Eyewitness News on KABC television in Los Angeles.
 He also worked on-air at KLAC (1968–69), KMET (1969), and KLOS (1970–71).
 During this part of his career he interviewed Hollywood actors and recording artists, and lived next door to Timothy Leary.
 In 1980 Mintz received a California Associated Press, Television, and Radio Association award for his November 30, 1979 radio interview of an Iranian student at the American Embassy in Tehran during the Iran Hostage Crisis.
 Mintz's interviews include those with Mort Sahl, Norman Mailer, Ray Bradbury, Alan Watts, Salvador Dalí, Jack Lemmon, John Wayne, Groucho Marx, Timothy Leary, Jack Nicholson, Allen Ginsberg, Jayne Mansfield, Raquel Welch, Karen Black, and musicians like John Lennon, Donna Summer, John Coltrane, Stevie Wonder, Ringo Starr, Alice Cooper, and Mick Jagger.

-Mintz was the host of the television interview show Head Shop, where he interviewed individuals including Kris Kristofferson.
+Mintz was the host of the television interview show Headshop, where he interviewed individuals including Kris Kristofferson.
 He retired in 2014, upon which he released a website containing his past interviews for download.
 Other radio stations he worked for include KPPC, KABC, Earth News Radio, Innerview, and Westwood One.

+He appeared on episodes of The Real Housewives of Beverly Hills in 2021.